-First-time visitors of Iran almost always report going through some version of the following three stages:
+First-time visitors of Iran often report going through some version of the following three stages:

 - Before I left for Iran, I was worried or others discouraged me or even predicted tragedy.